Loss Functions for Discrete Contextual Pricing with Observational Data: Minimum Variance Estimator

 \end{lemma}

-The proof can be found in Appendix \ref{min_var_proof}, and follows from solving the KKT conditions for the corresponding optimization problem.
-This is useful because the $\bm{R}_{MV}$ depends on $X$, so must be calculated for all customers.
-The computational efficiency of calculating a closed-form solution rather than solving a complex optimization problem makes calculating $\bm{R}_{MV}$ tractable for large datasets.
+The proof can be found in Appendix \ref{min_var_proof} and follows from solving the KKT conditions for the corresponding optimization problem.
+As $\bm{R}_{MV}$ depends on $X$, it must be calculated for individual customers.
+Lemma \ref{min_var_soln} is particularly useful, as the computational efficiency of calculating a closed-form solution rather than solving a complex optimization problem makes the approach tractable for large datasets.

-While this is the minimum variance loss function, it generally isn't implementable since the distribution $\bm{f_{\tilde{Y}}}$ is often not known a priori.
-However, if the practitioner has prior knowledge or intuition about the distribution $\bm{\hat{f}}_{\tilde{Y}}$, for example, at what prices the item usually does or doesn't sell, then they can use this prior to generate lower variance loss functions.
-We cover an important example where the item is unlikely to be purchased at any price in Section \ref{sec:ipw_relationship}.
+While this is the minimum variance loss function, it uses the distribution $\bm{f_{\tilde{Y}}}$, which is often not known a priori.
+However, if the practitioner has prior knowledge or intuition about the distribution $\bm{\hat{f}}_{\tilde{Y}}$ (e.g., at what prices the item usually does or does not sell), then they can use this prior to generate lower variance loss functions.
+We cover two scenarios in \Cref{sec:ipw_relationship}: one when an item is unlikely to be purchased at any price, and one when it is highly likely to be purchased.
 Alternatively, in many cases, it is possible to estimate $\bm{\hat{f}}_{\tilde{Y}}$ directly from data.
-In this case, it can be used as a plug-in estimator:
+In this case, the matrix can be calculated using a plug-in estimator: